-In the Quad Cities, the River Bandits have sparked a stunning resurgence of baseball, winning three championships in seven seasons (when no other team won even two), setting the per-game attendance record (they’ve had baseball since 1931!) and earning numerous awards for innovative promotions and ballpark improvements.
-Over the years, the team has set records for attendance, concessions, group and sponsorship sales.
+In the Quad Cities, the River Bandits under Heller have sparked a stunning resurgence, winning four championships in ten seasons (no other team won even two), setting per-game attendance records, and earning numerous awards for innovative promotions and ballpark improvements.
+His team has set records for group and sponsorship sales, attendance, concessions – and winning championships!
 The team’s home, Modern Woodmen Park, has earned as many accolades as any ballpark in the country.
 It was voted “best minor league ballpark” by the readers of USA Today and 10Best.com and the Midwest League’s best ballpark by Baseball America.
 It earned a 5-star rating from Ballpark Digest, was named one of the two most beautiful ballparks in the minors by USA Today, one of the top 10 by Parade Magazine and “the #2 Coolest Minor League Ballpark in America” by Complex Magazine.
 The team even won an award for best TV commercial!

-Under Heller’s leadership, the River Bandits have added many fun new features to the ballpark, including two outfield bars, five concourse-level “loge boxes,” an 80-foot HD ribbon-board, a 36’ x 42’ HD videoboard, new sound system, playground, a renovated suite level, new playing field, and a large, multi-purpose banquet hall with glass garage doors that open/close based on the weather.
-The team also added a new Diamond Club, a triple suite, a Hall of Fame autographed jersey display, three new group areas, a special group area for our nation’s veterans, a small solar farm, a permanent home for the Quad-Cities Sports Hall of Fame and a (sponsored) corn field from where the players are introduced at the game’s outset.
+Under Heller’s leadership, the Bandits have added many fun new features to the ballpark, including two outfield bars, five concourse-level “loge boxes,” an 80-foot HD ribbon-board, a 36’ x 42’ HD videoboard, new sound system, playground, a renovated suite level, new playing field, and a large, multi-purpose banquet hall with glass garage doors that open/close based on the weather.
+The team also added a new Diamond Club, a triple suite, a Hall of Fame autographed jersey display, three new group areas, a special seating area for our nation’s veterans, a 58-panel solar farm, a permanent home for the Quad-Cities Sports Hall of Fame, and a (sponsored) corn field from where the players are introduced at the game’s outset.
 Last, the team added more than $4 million worth of new rides, including a 105-foot-tall Ferris wheel, a spinning kids’ coaster, two thrill rides, a swinging pirate ship, and a 30-foot-tall Drop-N-Twist to go with a myriad of bounce houses, a kiddie train, and the only double-decker carousel between Chicago and Kansas City.

 Heller has also improved the “back of the house,” flood-protecting the entire ballpark, adding three large storage spaces, renovating both the home and visitors’ clubhouses, adding a new weight and workout room, enclosing the batting cages, redoing the playing field and irrigation system, adding new protective netting covering every seat in the park, expanding the kitchen facilities, replacing the HVAC system, adding a video classroom, nutritionist’s office, and new trainer’s room, and making Modern Woodmen Park the first Single-A ballpark in the country to install new, energy-efficient LED lights.

 The Billings Mustangs have also been tremendously successful.
-Since Heller purchased the club, it has consistently ranked among the top three in Pioneer League attendance and has seen increases in every area – from attendance to corporate sponsorships to concessions and merchandise sales to in-game promotions.
+Since Heller purchased the club, it has consistently ranked among the top three in Pioneer League attendance and has seen increases in every area – from corporate sponsorships to concessions and merchandise sales to in-game promotions.
 The team has also earned league-wide honors for its playing field and its charitable work and, in 2019, it earned the Jim McCurdy President’s Award for Excellence.
 Since taking over, Heller has added a new beer stand, a new dessert stand, and several new portable concessions carts.
-He also negotiated a new 10-year lease extension with the City, securing the Mustangs’ future through 2026.
+He also negotiated a new 10-year lease extension with the City of Billings, securing the Mustangs’ future through 2026.
 The team’s home, Dehler Park, was voted by Ballpark Digest “the best minor league ballpark in Rookie Ball.”